 Myrties is a traditional small village located on the west side of the island of Kalymnos.
 The name was taken from the abundant myrtles bushes grown on the surrounding hills and is only 8kms away from Pothia, the port of the island.

-Directly opposite the beach you can see the picturesque islet of Telendos which is connected with Myrties by regular local boats, only a five minutes sail.
+Directly opposite the beach, you can see the picturesque islet of Telendos which is connected with Myrties by regular local boats, only a five minutes sail.
 There are no vehicles on the island and someone can enjoy peaceful walks through the numerous narrow paths.

-Is the ideal place for families with children who would wish a peaceful and relaxing holiday in an unspoiled fishing village.
+Is the ideal place for families with children who would wish for a peaceful and relaxing holiday in an unspoiled fishing village.

 Sport & Nature

 Climbing: This is the most popular activity on the island.
 There are two climbing gear shops, both in Masouri / Armes.

 Snorkelling, Scuba Diving, Hiking, Cycling or taking a Day Trip to one of the surrounding islands can be unforgettable adventures.

 All kinds of bars with panoramic views are offering a great selection of nightlife from karaoke to traditional Greek dances.